Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Can I just re-glue it myself to save money?

 This is universally not recommended.
-DIY re-bonding never lasts in the marine environment and almost always results in permanent cosmetic damage — trapped bubbles, clouding, and uneven adhesive — that makes the screen worse than before.
+DIY re-bonding never lasts in the marine environment and almost always results in permanent cosmetic damage — trapped bubbles, cloudiness, and uneven adhesive that makes the screen worse than the original delamination.

 How long does the mail-in repair take?

-Typically 5 business days from receipt at the MTC Screens facility, plus shipping time each way.
-Most US customers have their unit back within 1.5–2 weeks total.
+Typically 5 business days from receipt at the MTC Screens facility, plus shipping each way.
+Most US customers receive their rebuilt unit back within 1.5–2 weeks of shipping it out.

 Is there a warranty on the repair?

 Yes.
-MTC Screens' repair service addresses delamination, unresponsive or ghost touch, dead zones, yellowing LCD, faded or dimmed backlight, and more.
-Check their compatibility page for your specific symptoms.
+MTC Screens' repair service also resolves frozen or unresponsive touch, ghost touch, dead zones, yellowing LCD, and dim or dark backlights.
+Check their site for your specific symptoms and model.

 Act Early.
 Save Thousands.
 Stay Safe on the Water.

-Yamaha Connext delamination is not a fluke — it's a known, widespread failure rooted in the OEM optical bonding process not surviving the marine environment long-term.
-It affects Gen 1 and Gen 2 systems alike, and it will spread if ignored.
+Yamaha Connext delamination is not a fluke — it's a widespread, predictable failure rooted in the OEM optical bonding not surviving long-term marine conditions.
+It affects Gen 1 and Gen 2 systems alike, and it will spread aggressively if ignored.

-The difference between catching it at Stage 1 and Stage 4 can be measured in thousands of dollars and months of lost boating season.
-The repair path is clear: mail it to a specialist, not a dealer, and get back on the water with an upgraded, marine-hardened screen that won't fail the same way again.
+The difference between catching it at Stage 1 and Stage 4 can be measured in thousands of dollars and an entire lost boating season.
+The repair path is clear: mail it to a specialist, not a dealer, and get back on the water with an upgraded screen that won't fail the same way again.

-If you can see any bubble — no matter how small — in the corner of your Connext display, now is the time.
+If you can see any bubble — no matter how small — in the corner of your Connext display right now, this is your sign to act.

 Leave a comment